 Deformation at high temperature

 Although PEEK has a long-term service temperature of 260℃, in the practical logging application the PEEK components may be deformed.
 This is because the working temperature of logging is usually beyond 150℃ which is the glass-transition temperature of PEEK plastic.
 When up to this temperature, PEEK will enter into a glassy state which means recrystallization will occur.
-Meanwhile, the insulation parts made by PEEK plastic also get the pressure of the instrument.
+Meanwhile, the insulation parts made of PEEK plastic also get the pressure of the instrument.
 The recrystallization plus high pressure under the well may cause the PEEK parts to deform.

 To solve this problem, we recommend you replace PEEK virgin to PEEK glass fiber-filled plastic, which means PEEK GF30.
 Because the glass fiber will prop up PEEK macromolecule which could reduce the recrystallization ratio.